10 Occupational Therapy Scholarships to Help Pay for Grad School

 2. AMBUCS Scholarship

-The National AMBUCS offers multiple yearly scholarships for students pursuing therapy degrees (including occupational therapy) ranging from $500 to $1,500, with one two-year award of $6,000.
-Applicants need to submit a personal statement, proof of OT school enrollment, a FAFSA student aid report and proof of financial need.
+The National AMBUCS offers multiple yearly scholarships for students pursuing therapy degrees (including occupational therapy) ranging from $600 to $1,500, with one two-year award of $6,000.
+Applicants need to submit a one page personal statement, proof of OT school enrollment, a FAFSA student aid report and proof of financial need.
+Applications are accepted from February 7th until May 1st annually.

 3. Advanced Travel Therapy Scholarship

 Advanced Travel Therapy is a travel therapy company that offers two $5,000 scholarships annually to OT students (and PT and SLP students).
-Applicants and scholarship recipients do not have to work for the company or become travel therapists for this scholarship.
+Applicants and scholarship recipients do not have to work for the company or become travel therapists to get this scholarship.
+Applications open in January of each year.

 4. HIE Help Center Scholarship